Kalanag (magician)

-Kalanag, born Helmut Ewald Schreiber, (January 23, 1903 in Backnang – December 24, 1963 in Gaildorf) was a German film producer and magician in the German Reich and in the early Federal Republic of Germany.
+Kalanag, born Helmut Ewald Schreiber, (23 January 1903, in Backnang – 24 December 1963, in Gaildorf) was a German film producer and magician in the German Reich and in the early Federal Republic of Germany.
 He was known as the "court magician of the Nazis".

 Life

 Early years

 Schreiber was born the second son of the factory owner and cloth merchant Wilhelm Schreiber and his wife Martha née Leuze who was the daughter of a well to do merchant family from Passau.